shrinerb/shrine/demo/README.md

 # Shrine demo using Roda & Sequel

 This is a Roda & Sequel demo for [Shrine].
-It demonstrates how easy it is to implement complex file upload flow with [Shrine].
-It allows the user to add or remove photos.
+It allows the user to create albums and attach images.
+The demo shows an advanced workflow:

 Uploading:

 1. User selects one or more files
-2. They asynchronously upload directly to S3 (with a progress bar)
+2. The files get asynchronously uploaded directly to S3 and a progress bar is displayed
-3. Photo records are created with (temporarily stored) images
-4. Background job starts processing and permanently storing images
-5. On finishing it updates the record with original image and its thumbnail
+3. The cached file data gets written to the hidden fields
+4. Once the form is submitted, background jobs are kicked off to process the images
+5. The records are saved with cached files, which are shown as fallback
+6. Once background jobs are finished, records are updated with processed attachment data

 Deleting: